jfrog/jfrog-vscode-extension/README.md

 To invoke a scan manually, click on the Refresh ![Refresh](resources/readme/refresh.png) button or click on *Start Xray Scan* from within the editor.
 ![Refresh](resources/readme/gifs/refresh.gif)

-View the security information for a depedency by hovering over it in the editor.
+View the security information for a dependency by hovering over it in the editor.
-You can also navigate from the depedency declaration directly into the tree view.
-This allows you to see transitive (indirect) depedencies.
+You can also navigate from the dependency declaration directly into the tree view.
+This allows you to see transitive (indirect) dependencies.
 ![Refresh](resources/readme/gifs/maven_pom_tree.gif)

 Search for a dependency in the tree: